aarondls/motor-position-control/README.md

 Now, we can examine the pins on the AS5047 evaluation board.
 This portion of the datasheet nicely summarizes everything we need to know:

 ![Datasheet P6](https://raw.githubusercontent.com/aarondls/motor-position-control/main/Images/datasheet_p6.png)

-For this guide, we would be using ABI to interface with the ODrive.
-ABI was chosen over SPI since a single ODrive board can easily work with two encoders over ABI, allowing for an easy extension to two motors in the future.
-The index signal is then used to avoid having to calibrate everytime the ODrive starts up.

 This portion of the datsheet nicely shows what we need for ABI (and other interfaces like SPI should you prefer those):